Heimchen: The retinue of Perchta

-In the Orlagau, the Heimchen once diligently helped the farmers with their work in the abovementioned way which made the area exceptionally wealthy.
+According to legend, there once stood the villages of Cosdorf and Rödern in the Orlagau (or in the Saal river corridor south of Bucha) the Heimchen once diligently helped the farmers with their work in the abovementioned way which made the area exceptionally wealthy.
 One day, though, a serious man came from afar who told the people that Perchta isn't to be trusted as the Heimchen are the souls of unbaptized children.
 When the people then avoided the Heimchen, Perchta decided that it was time to leave, and she and the Heimchen crossed the stream never to return again.
+(Note: Waschnitius (1913) and citing it.)